acoli-repo/corpus-tools/README.md

 This package is [licenced](LICENCE) under the GNU General Public License v3.0.

-At this moment, the repository is private to protect users, until security issues have been sufficiently addressed.
+At this moment, the repository source code is private to protect users, until security issues have been sufficiently addressed.

 ## Installation